Weather forecast for the day ahead in Sussex

 Updated

-The Met Office predicts it will be a mostly cloudy day across the South East, with 'increasing chance of showers later'.
+The Met Office predicts it will be a 'dull, murky start' to the day, across the South East.
+There may be outbreaks of drizzle and 'occasional spells of more persistent rain'.

+Bright or sunny spells could develop near the south coast this afternoon.